 It took four years for Shiraqi to get their organic certificate.
 The specific requirements for organic milk production can be grouped as follows.

 • First, everything starts from the animal’s diet.
 Cows should be fed with organic feed.
-Shiraqi has its own land plots for production of organic cereals (wheat, maize and barley), and makes silos for their cows.
-Because the cereal production process must also follow organic standards, the farm does not use any mineral fertilizers, chemical pesticides or herbicides.
-Use of hybrid seeds is not allowed either.
-Therefore, Shiraqi only uses organic fertilizers (manure) and compost, which is also produced on the farm.
+Shiraqi has its own land plots for the production of organic cereals (wheat, maize, and barley), and makes silos for their cows.
+Because the cereal production process must also follow organic standards, the farm does not use any mineral fertilizers, chemical pesticides, or herbicides.
+The use of hybrid seeds is not allowed either.
+Therefore, Shiraqi only uses organic fertilizers (manure) and compost, which are also produced on the farm.
 Large groups of workers are hired during the season for weeding.
 According to Nikoloz, this doubles the costs usually needed for fighting weeds.
-Overall, on a modern farm with improved breeds, daily feed cost per cow is 25-30 GEL in organic farming, while it is only 12-15 GEL in conventional production.
+Overall, on a modern farm with improved breeds, the daily feed cost per cow is 25-30 GEL in organic farming, while it is only 12-15 GEL in conventional production.
 Animal premixes are also not used on Nikoloz’s farm, and this reduces the milk yields.

 • Third, cattle housing must meet specific requirements.
 Large indoor and outdoor areas must be allocated per animal (6 m2 and 4.5 m2 per cow, respectively).
 Also, the height of the stable should follow specific rules.
 In organic production, it is not allowed to hitch an animal.
 Nikoloz estimated that overall, the stable with all above-mentioned requirements, as well as the specific equipment (milking, etc.), require around $5,000 per cow.